Angqi-Li/Angqi-Li.github.io/_posts/2025-08-08-Permutation.md

 "We found a significant positive cluster (p=0.02) indicating that meditation led to an increase in power.
 This effect was most prominent in the frontal an central channels and across the 5Hz to 8Hz frequency range."

-Crucially, we cannot pick a single point within that cluster (e.g., Cz, Frequency 7) and say it is significant.
+Crucially, we cannot pick a single point within that cluster (e.g., Cz, 7Hz) and say it is significant.
 The test only gives us confidence in the cluster as a whole.
 This is the trade-off: we lose spatial/focal precision but gain a huge amount of statistical power and solve the multiple comparisons problem.